-8. Are smaller nets required for the U7 Game Play Model?
+8. Are smaller nets required for the U9 Game Play Model?

-There is no requirement to use smaller nets for U7 games.
+There is no requirement to use smaller nets for U9 games.
 With goaltenders in full equipment in net, regular nets (4x6) are a suitable option.
 However, small nets (3x4) are also acceptable.

-9. Is there a need to draw the crease for the nets?
+9. Is there a need to draw the crease in for the net situated in the neutral zone?

-There is no need to draw a crease for the nets.
-Each net should be placed just inside the circle, which will provide a small marking to aid the goaltender in positioning themselves in front of the net.
+There is no need to draw a crease for neutral-zone nets.
+Each net should be placed just inside the centre circle, which will provide a small marking to aid the goaltending in positioning themselves in front of the net.
 If there is no circle, a crease may be drawn on the ice.

-10. What are the advantages of practicing in small areas and playing cross-ice games?
+10. What are the advantages of practicing in small areas and playing half-ice games?